 After using visual grading or preimplantation genetic testing (PGT) to select a healthy embryo, the fertility doctor will transfer the embryo into the uterus of the woman who will carry the pregnancy.
 This woman can be the intended mother or a gestational surrogate.

 Determining who is a good candidate for IVF and sperm donation

 IVF is a great treatment option for many different fertility issues, including blocked fallopian tubes, advanced maternal age, low ovarian reserve, endometriosis, polycystic ovary syndrome (PCOS) and a low sperm count.
-As a result, our Dallas-Fort Worth fertility specialists find that donor sperm IVF is often a good treatment option for the following groups of patients, especially if they are facing the fertility issues mentioned above.
+As a result, our Dallas-Fort Worth fertility specialists find that donor sperm IVF is often a good option for the following patients.

 - Lesbian couples who want to share a biological connection with their child

 - Single women who are ready to become mothers

 IVF and sperm donation can also be a great options for patients who want to have preimplantation genetic testing.